Frequently Asked Questions

 We have applied/competed before but not won; can we apply again?

 Absolutely!
 Previous applicants are encouraged to apply again.
-We are here to help and mentor you and support you deliver a stronger presentation pitch.
+Our team is here to help you submit a strong application pitch.

-Categories are updated every year, to reflect current market trends; for 2020, the available categories are:
+Tracks are updated every year, to reflect current market trends; for 2021, the tracks are:

 2. Healthy Living & Well-Being,